shivamujawame/AIW-Infra-Migration/Labfiles/overview.md

 For simplicity, there is no redundancy in any of the tiers.

 >**Note:** For convenience, the Hyper-V host itself is deployed as an Azure VM.
-For the purposes of the lab, you should think of it as an on-premises machine.
+For the lab, you should think of it as an on-premises machine.

 ![A slide shows the on-premises SmartHotel application architecture.](Images/lineofbusines3.png "SmartHotel Migration Overview")